fedenko03/demo-AITU-DC/README.md

 ## Installation

-1. Clone the *Digital Control* repository to your local machine.
+1. Clone the *Digital Control* repository to your local machine
-2. Create a virtual environment for the project and activate it.
+2. Create a virtual environment for the project and activate it `source venv/Scripts/activate`
-3. Install the project dependencies using `pip install -r requirements.txt`.
+3. Install the project dependencies using `pip install -r requirements.txt`
-4. Set up the PostgreSQL or MongoDB database and add the credentials to the `settings.py` file.
+4. Set up the PostgreSQL or MongoDB database and add the credentials to the `settings.py` file
+5. Also configure the SMTP server in the `settings.py`
-5. Run the Django migrations to create the necessary database tables: `python manage.py migrate`.
+6. Run the Django migrations to create the necessary database tables: `python manage.py migrate`
-6. Start the development server: `python manage.py runserver`.
+7. Start the development server: `python manage.py runserver`

+If `DEBAG = False`:
+7. Collect all static files using `python manage.py collectstatic`
+8. Run the server using Daphne `daphne -b 0.0.0.0 -p 8020 AITUDC.asgi:application`

 ## Usage